SolaceDev/solace-dev-codelabs/markdown/tracing-ea/tracing-ea.md

 * .env

 To gain access to the needed packages you will need to contact your Solace CSA, who has valuable information about Distributed Tracing and can help guide your request.
-Once access has been granted, you will be able to download the following package from the Solace product download site: [tracing-ea.tar.gz](https://filedrop.solace.com/support/bucket/Distributed_Tracing_EA/)
+Once you have received an invitation to participate in the EA from your SE, you will be able to download the following package from the Solace product download site: [tracing-ea.tar.gz](https://filedrop.solace.com/support/bucket/Distributed_Tracing_EA/)

 ```console